Prince Konrad of Hohenlohe-Schillingsfürst: Early life

+Career

 In 1903/04, Prince Konrad served as k.k.
 Stadtholder (Steward) of the Bukovina in Czernowitz, and from 1904 as Stadtholder of the Austrian Littoral in Trieste.
 A confidant of the heir to the throne, Archduke Franz Ferdinand, he was appointed Minister-President of Cisleithania on 2 May 1906, in order to push through an electoral reform establishing universal male suffrage in elections to the Imperial Council, where his predecessor Paul Gautsch von Frankenthurn had failed.
 Prince Konrad tried to mobilize the votes of the Italian representatives in the Council against a "Slavic" block, but did not succeed in achieving a majority.
 He resigned within one month and returned to Trieste.
 It was left to his successor Max Wladimir von Beck to get the new electoral law passed.

 Prince Konrad remained Stadtholder of the Littoral until 1915.
 He had to cope with rising Italian irredentism and his measures of centralization in favour of the Vienna government met with strong protest.
 When the Kingdom of Italy threatened to join the Entente Powers, he resigned and temporarily joined the Imperial-Royal Landwehr forces on the Eastern Front.
 Back in Vienna he assumed the office of k.k.
 Minister of the Interior on 30 November 1915 in the cabinet of Minister-President Count Karl von Stürgkh.
 As minister, he evolved plans of re-arranging the Austro-Hungarian dual monarchy into a federation of four major states: Austria proper, Hungary, Poland (Galicia), and "Illyria" (i.e. Croatia-Slavonia, Bosnia and Herzegovina, and Dalmatia).
 However, those plans were rejected mainly by Hungarian politicians.

 Prince Konrad resigned as Interior Minister on 31 October 1916, shortly after Minister-President Stürgkh was assassinated by Friedrich Adler.
-From 2 December 1916 he served for three weeks as Joint Finance Minister of Austria-Hungary, before he was succeeded by Stephan Burián von Rajecz on 22 December.
+From 2 December 1916 he served for three weeks as joint finance minister of Austria-Hungary, before he was succeeded by Stephan Burián von Rajecz on 22 December.
 Also from 2 December he was a member of the Austrian House of Lords until its dissolution in November 1918.
 In 1917 emperor Charles I made him Obersthofmeister (Grand Master of the Court).
-With the end of World War I he retired from politics, and died shortly afterwards while hunting in Kammern im Liesingtal, Styria.
+With the end of World War I he retired from politics.

+Personal life

+In 1888, Prince Konrad married Countess Franziska von Schönborn-Buchheim (1866–1937), a daughter of Erwein, 4th Count of Schönborn-Buchheim, and Countess Franziska von Trauttmansdorff-Weinsberg.
+Together, they were the parents of six children, including: